 And maybe best of all: it just feels good to do something hands-on for your home.

-- Baking soda – Adds a little extra punch and helps neutralize odors.
+- Baking soda – It adds a little extra punch and odors get a chance to be eliminated.

-- Citric acid – Works wonders in hard water.
-Plus, it adds that squeaky-clean shine.
+- Citric acid – It works super well in hard water.
+It also adds that squeaky-clean glitter.

 - Salt – A gentle abrasive.
-It scrubs without scratching.
+It cleans without scratching.

-- Essential oils (optional) – I usually go with lemon or tea tree.
-It’s not necessary, but the scent is a nice touch.
+- Essential oils (optional) – I usually choose lemon or tea tree.
+It’s not necessary, but the aroma is a nice touch.

 What you’ll need: